-Contents List:

-Section: Page Number:

-1. Introduction 4

-2. What is abuse?
-7

-3. School staff safeguarding roles and responsibilities 8

-4. Ensuring a safe environment for all children 12

-5. Responding to concerns about a child's welfare 18

-6. Child-on-child abuse, including sexual violence and sexual harassment 25

-7. Safer recruitment and selection of staff 30

-8. What staff should do if they have a safeguarding concern about a member of school staff or concerns about safeguarding practice within the school.
-32
+Section Page number 1.
+Introduction 3 2.
+What is abuse?
+6 3.
+School staff safeguarding roles and responsibilities 8 4.
+Key safeguarding contacts 12 5.
+Ensuring a safe environment for all children 17 6.
+Responding to concerns about a child's welfare 23 7.
+Child-on-child abuse, including sexual violence and harassment 32 8.
+Safer recruitment and selection of staff 38 9.
+What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school 40 Арре endices 1.
+Example concerns form 43 2.
+Safeguarding flowchart 45 3.
+The seven golden rules to sharing information 47

-Appendices:

-1. School Safeguarding Contacts 35

-2. Local Safeguarding Contacts 36

-3. National Safeguarding Contacts 38

-4. Safeguarding Flowchart 39

-5. The seven golden rules of information sharing 40

-6. Safeguarding guidance for schools facilitating arrangements with charity holiday providers 41

-42